Resorts World Manila attack: Claims of terrorist attack

-The attack, occurring concurrently with the Marawi crisis in Mindanao, targeted an area popular with Western and American tourists, fueling speculation of the attack being affiliated to the Islamic State of Iraq and the Levant-aligned Abu Sayyaf and the Maute group, or its sympathizers.
+The attack, occurring concurrently with the Marawi crisis in Mindanao, targeted an area popular with Western and American tourists, fuelling speculation that the attack was affiliated with the Islamic State of Iraq and the Levant-aligned Abu Sayyaf and Maute group, or its sympathizers.
 SITE Intelligence Group reported that a Marawi-based Filipino operative linked to ISIL, which had used Telegram to report on the ground in the Marawi crisis, claimed via Telegram that "lone wolf soldiers" connected to the group were responsible.
 A day later, the Amaq News Agency claimed the attack was carried out by ISIL fighters, while the group's East Asia division referred to only one attacker named Abou al-Kheir al-Arkhebieli and boasted about the number of Christians killed or wounded.
 Following the identification of the gunman, on June 8, the same Marawi-based Telegram account further claimed that the casino gunman converted to Islam four months earlier and had informed the Marawi group of the planned attack one week before the attack.
-Since the June 8 Telegram post, no further information and claims from ISIL or its affiliates were publicized regarding the attack.
+Since the June 8 Telegram post, no further information or claims from ISIL or its affiliates were publicized regarding the attack.

-Since the start of the investigation, Dela Rosa has consistently rejected claims of terrorism, stating that the attack may have been a robbery, and refuted eyewitnesses' initial cries that the attack might be linked to any ISIL-related action, which caused panic among many hotel employees and guests.
-In a follow-up investigation, the National Capital Region Police Office (NCRPO) reiterated that they reject claims that multiple attackers were involved, in addition to ruling out terrorism as a motive.
-Steve Cutler, chairman of the Overseas Security Advisory Council, and former United States FBI attaché to Manila, similarly sided with the suspicion that the incident was a robbery, not an act of terrorism.
+Since the start of the investigation, police consistently rejected claims of terrorism, stating that the attack may have been a robbery, and refuted eyewitnesses' initial speculation that the attack was linked to an ISIL-related action, which caused panic among many hotel employees and guests.
+In a follow-up investigation, the National Capital Region Police Office further rejected claims that multiple attackers were involved and ruled out terrorism as a motive.
+Steve Cutler, chairman of the Overseas Security Advisory Council and former United States FBI attaché to Manila, similarly concluded that the incident was a robbery, not an act of terrorism.
 The June 8 Telegram statement was similarly rejected by both intelligence officials and the Armed Forces of the Philippines in a Rappler investigation.